CodeSturgeon/AirCodea/readme.md

 ### Pull
 Pull file from Codea overwriting content

+_NOTE: 'all' will sync all known files_

 ### Push
 Push file to Codea overwriting content

-(Note you cannot make new files like this)
+_NOTE: you cannot make new files like this_
+_NOTE: 'all' will sync all known files_

 ### Sync (Default)
 Try to judge which way the files should go.
 If in doubt do nothing.